sbennett1990/Resume/resume.md

     - Configured the repositories
     - Determined branching/merging model
     - Created training sessions for the developers
-- Implemented enhancements and bug fixes to internal web applications (Java/Mainframe)
+- Implemented enhancements and bug fixes to internal web applications (Java/WebSphere)
     - SQL tuning, HTML corrections, JavaScript corrections, other code corrections
-- Instrumental in creating a continuous delivery pipeline for one of our Java/Mainframe applications
+- Instrumental in creating a continuous delivery pipeline for one of our Java/WebSphere applications
-    - Worked heavily with our automation team to create and test deployments to mainframe (my team was the first to automate deployments to mainframe)
+    - Worked heavily with our automation team to create and test deployments to mainframe (my team was the first to automate deployments to our mainframe environment)
     - Created build scripts in Ant
+    - Helped convert two Java applications into Maven projects to better facilitate builds and dependency management
+    - Created, configured, and maintained all of the Jenkins build jobs for our team

 **Assistant Technology Support Analyst** - [Appalachian State University Library][applib]
 January 2012 - May 2014 | Boone, NC